-You have decided to work with a professional translator in order to have your texts translated for communication with your international audience.
-You have also already chosen the right partner according to your needs and industry and now it’s time to transfer the documents to your translator.
+You’ve made plans to grow internationally and enter foreign markets.
+But in order to communicate with your international audience, you need to localise your copy.
+So you’ve decided to work with a professional translator.
+The right partner has already been found according to your needs and industry.
+Now it’s time to transfer the documents that need to be translated to your translator.
 But what does the translation process look like?
-It’s in everybody’s best interest that your collaboration is as easy and effective as possible, so let’s have a look at the translator’s workflow.
+It’s in everybody’s best interest that your collaboration is as easy and effective as possible.
+So, let’s dive into the translator’s workflow.

 Preparation is key

-A good internal preparation helps to streamline the translation process and greatly facilitate the translator’s work, and tremendously reduces the potential for queries, misunderstandings and thus correction loops.
-Above all, it reduces the time needed to complete the job considerably and you get your texts back and can implement them in a shorter time.
-This also means that your translator has more time for proofreading and polishing your translation, which will lead to better results.
+Good internal preparation helps to streamline the translation process.
+It also greatly facilitates the translator’s work, and tremendously reduces the potential for queries, misunderstandings and thus correction loops.
+Above all, it reduces the time needed to complete the job considerably.
+You’ll get your texts back and can use them sooner.
+This also means that your translator has more time for proofreading and polishing your translation.
+You’ll benefit from better quality and results.
 On the whole, this provides a win-win solution for all parties involved.
 In this post, you’ll find tips on how to make the translation process efficient.

 The 5 different stages of the translation process